 The Maplewood’s Response to COVID-19

-We have been and continue to be guided by recommendations from the New York State Department of Health and CMS regarding COVID-19 precautions and procedures to protect and maintain the health and safety of our residents and staff.
+The Maplewood has been and continues to be guided by recommendations from the New York State Department of Health and CMS regarding COVID-19 precautions and procedures to protect and maintain the health and safety of our residents and staff.

 In addition to our infection control measures, the layout of our facility has served us well.
 All resident rooms are private and have private bathrooms.
 Back when this design was created, the goal was to enhance dignity and privacy while providing lovely, spacious living areas for everyone.
-We never dreamed that someday this kind of setup would be needed for the strict protocols that have been implemented over the past few months.
+We never dreamed that someday this kind of setup would be needed for the strict protocols that have been implemented over the past several months.
 It sure has worked well for us, eliminating the worry about resident to resident contact from shared living quarters.
-And, if someone is on precautions, they are isolated in a beautiful, comfortable space, much like a hotel suite.
+And, if someone needs to be restricted to their room for medical reasons, they continue living in a beautiful, comfortable space, much like a hotel suite.

 As you could guess, the restrictions that have kept everyone safe, have also created a new challenge in regard to social engagement.
 We immediately went to work planning meaningful social experiences in addition to making sure residents continue to be connected with their families and Maplewood community during this time.

-We feel confident in our preparedness efforts and ability to handle the virus should it make its way into The Maplewood.
+We feel confident in our preparedness efforts and ability to handle the virus.
 While COVID is a new virus, our staff is well trained and prepared to treat infectious diseases.
 We are accustomed to dealing with influenza, which is also a respiratory illness and requires similar practices for preventing the spread to other residents and staff.

 The following are highlights of precautions, protocols and updates regarding how The Maplewood is responding to COVID-19: